I2-Multimedia-Lab/PCC_Patch/README.md

 python ./decompress.py './model/trained_128_16' './data/ModelNet40_pc_8192_compressed_128_16' './data/ModelNet40_pc_8192_decompressed_128_16'
 ```

 🤗 Tip for TMC13 compression: Since the point clouds we generated are in the coordinate range of [0, 1], which cannot be directly handled by TMC13 software.
 You can rescale the point cloud into a bigger scale, for example, [0, 64], before input into the TMC13.
+Example code for baseline compression is uploaded [here](https://drive.google.com/file/d/1D5bTzbjIgcMBvZr1JVGnO-fHBDTZkzII/view?usp=sharing).

 ## Evaluation